 Searching for spirituality or moral sanctuary?
 We unearth 10 of the best pilgrimages to cleanse the modern soul.

 The long stretch weaves its way between picturesque towns and vast cornfields.
 Accommodation takes the form of basic, family-run hostels dotted along the route.
-The journey takes around three weeks in total.
+The journey takes around four weeks in total.

 Mecca, Saudi Arabia

-Unfortunately it is strictly prohibited for non-Muslims to enter the holy city of Mecca.
+Unfortunately, it is strictly prohibited for non-Muslims to visit the holy city of Mecca.
 However, Medina, the second holiest city in Islam and burial place of the prophet Muhammad, does allow non-Muslims to enter, though certain areas remain restricted.

 How far?
 Variable